What You’ll Learn 🛠️

 What are global variables?

-Channel Type can be:
+Channel Type options:

 What is a data header?

-Selection field -The Selection field can be used for creating a list of 'value' and is very useful when you have to use the same 'value' very often.
-This can be for example a list of user names or also a list of departments within your company.
-Let's create a new list with the press on the Selection icon and label it (for example 'User' - click on 'Selection' and overwrite it).
+Selection Field – The Selection field can be used to create a list of values and is very useful when the same value needs to be used frequently.
+For example, this could be a list of usernames or departments within your company.
+To create a new list, click the Selection icon and label it (e.g., “User”).
+To rename the field, click on “Selection” and overwrite it.

 Now you have to define the content of your list.
 To do that, press the three dots button on the right side and Create Selection.
 When the list window appears, enter the desired names in the New item field and press the Add item button.